 It’s a good idea to join agencies if you can, as they can actively help you find work, but again be careful.
 No agent should EVER charge you to join their books and if they ask for any deposit/money then AVOID them.
 This is illegal in the UK, and even if the agent is not in the UK, consider why the agent is asking for money.
 When you join an agent, they should (if they are any good) check who you are.
 They will arrange an interview (this can take time, so don’t panic if it doesn’t happen straight away) and check your documents.
 You should provide your passport/ID and also other information they request.

 When you are looking for a job as a domestic worker, agents will have access to a higher standard of client.
-Firstly the client will be serious about the search as they are willing to pay the agents fee and secondly you are protected and guided by the agent.
+Firstly, the client will be serious about the search.
+As they are willing to pay the agents fee.
+Secondly, you are protected and guided by the agent.
 It is our job to protect you and ensure you don’t end up in a position which is not suitable or unsafe for you.
-Ultimately you would always have the right to make any decisions you want when it comes to your domestic job search, but a good agent will guide and protect you at all stages.
+Ultimately you always have the right to make any decisions you want when it comes to your domestic job search.
+But a good agent will guide and protect you at all stages.
 You can read more about our own agency process from start to finish (from a clients perspective).

 3. Get your paperwork in order

 Now is the time to be organised and efficient.
 Take the time to dig out all your dusty files and scan them onto a folder so you can easily access them.
 This should include all your references, a copy of your passport/ID, your DBS (if you have one), any specific VISA details, and any certificates from your education or degree or other qualifications.